-14 Best IP Hide Tools 2018
+14 Best IP Hide Tools 2022

 It has a feature called Automatic Kill Switch, which make sure that your true IP address is never exposed online in the event of a dropped VPN connection.
 It also offers a DNS and IP Leak Protection.

-CyberGhost offers a 7-day trial version, try it for free.
-If you like the service you can buy a premium plan for $5.49/month (only if you buy the 1-year plan).
+CyberGhost offers a 1-day trial version, try it for free.
+If you like the service you can buy a premium plan.
+There are 3 different premium plans, the best one is a 3 year plan for $2.75/month, that is $99 every 3 years, and it is full refundable for 45 days.

 TunnelBear is a great VPN service that offers a lot of really good features.
-Like NordVPN, it has a kill switch feature (VigilantBear) that automatically blocks all internet traffic when you disconnect from the VPN.
+It has a kill switch feature (VigilantBear) that automatically blocks all internet traffic when you disconnect from the VPN.

-Another important feature in the TunnelBear is "GhostBear", which is an anti-censorship and restriction mechanism that works to make your encrypted VPN data appear like regular network traffic.
+Another interesting feature is "GhostBear", which is an anti-censorship and restriction mechanism that works to make your encrypted VPN data appear like regular network traffic.
 This is very useful when you are on a network that limits VPN traffic!
-Also please note that the TunnelBear will not allow you to enable GhostBear if your computer is running a custom proxy.
+Also please remember that the TunnelBear will not allow you to enable "GhostBear" if your computer is running a custom proxy.

-TunnelBear also doesn't collect any of what you browse while connected to the service.
+TunnelBear doesn't collect any of what you browse while connected to the service.
 But they collect some generic information like the version of your operating system and the TunnelBear app, the number of active sessions you use per month (but not the time spent on the VPN), your total data usage every month, and etc.

-They are really a great service, you should check them out.
+This is really a great service, you should check them out.

 NordVPN offers military-grade encryption (AES-256 ) to the users.
 In case you didn't know, AES (Advanced Encryption Standard) 256 was used by the U.S. government to secure classified information and by the NSA to protect national security data, before it became the most frequently used algorithm in symmetric key cryptography.